-In addition to the various committees' review of resource requests in the annual program plan, each program meets face to face with the executive vice president to review its action plans and to evaluate the vitality of the program.
-The vice president of business services, the president of the Academic Senate, the dean, department chair or program lead/supervisor, and program faculty and/or staff are all included in these discussions.
-These conversations ensure that all College programs continue to work toward the fulfillment of the College's strategic objectives, which are tied to the mission.
-For each program the executive vice president completes a program plan evaluation to document the conversation.
-The executive vice president presents a summary of the status of all programs to the EdCAP and presents a formal summary to the president and president of the Academic Senate.
+In addition to the various committees' review of resource requests in the annual program plan, each program meets face to face with the Executive Vice President to review its action plans and to evaluate the vitality of the program.
+The Vice President of Business Services, the Academic Senate President, the dean, department chair or program lead/supervisor, and program faculty and/or staff are all included in these discussions.
+These conversations ensure that all College programs continue to work toward the

+Making Decisions at Moorpark College

+&lt;sup>99 Samples of Program Planning Documentation and Program Evaluations fulfillment of the College's strategic objectives, which are tied to the mission.
+For each program the Executive Vice President completes a program plan evaluation to document the conversation.
+The Executive Vice President presents a summary of the status of all programs to the EdCAP and presents a formal summary to the president and Academic Senate President.
 Examples of improvements based upon needs and evidence documented in program plans and subsequently approved through the decision-making structure described in Making Decisions at Moorpark College include: